-Need for Assistance Maximum Points:10
+Need for Assistance

-In reviewing the need for assistance, reviewers will provide scores to the extent applicants have thoroughly:
+In reviewing the need for assistance, reviewers will provide scores to the extent applicants thoroughly:

-- 1.1 Demonstrated the need for BCP assistance including the nature and scope of the prevalence of runaway and homeless youth under age 18 in the community.
-(0-5 points) - 1.2 Detailed the ages, types of populations, and the number of youth to be effectively served under this award in compliance with the requirements of this project.
-(0-3 points) - 1.3 Detailed the specific cost-benefits of providing BCP services within the community when compared with the impact of services not being available.
+1.1 Demonstrates the need for BCP assistance, including the nature and scope of the prevalence of runaway and homeless youth under the age of 18 in the community.
+(0-5 points)

+1.2 Details the ages, types of populations, and the number of youth to be effectively served under this award in compliance with the requirements of this project.
+(0-3 points)

+1.3 Details the specific benefits of providing BCP services within the community when compared with the impact of services not being available.
 (0-2 points)